What Metrics Are Important for Email Marketing?

 The people who follow that call to action have successfully converted because of your email.
 You can check your email conversion rate by looking at how many people followed through on your site after they received your email.

 Ultimately, this metric is the one that will tell you the most about your emails in terms of profitability.
 Moving new leads down the sales funnel is the ultimate goal of email marketing, and if you’re not getting conversions, you need to make a change in your emails.

 In a perfect world, people sign up to receive emails and stay subscribed forever.
 Unfortunately, it doesn’t always happen that way.

 People lose interest in companies over time, or they might forget why they signed up for emails in the first place.
 Or sometimes they just want to reduce the number of automated emails in their inboxes.

 Regardless of the reason, it happens to every company, and the number of unsubscribers you have tells you how relevant your emails are to your audience.
-It’s also an indication of how well you’re attracting qualified leads on your site.
+It’s also an indication of how well you’re attracting qualified leads to your site.

 To reduce lost subscribers, link recipients to a page that asks them why they’re unsubscribing.
 Give them a couple of answers they can click for a fast response (like “You’re contacting me too much” or “I’ve lost interest”), and let them write in their own reason if they’d like.

 Depending on the responses you get, you can refine your email marketing campaigns to avoid those issues in the future.
 After all, if you’re going to lose a lead from email marketing, you might as well learn something from them first!